 3. Using Restrictions as Inspiration

-My plan was to create a deck at the level of the house, set 75 feet away and eight feet above the street, from which you could enter a nine foot wide tub-like concrete reservoir at its most shallow.
+My plan was to create a deck at the level of the house, set 75 feet away and eight feet above the street.
+You would enter a nine foot wide tub-like concrete reservoir at its most shallow from the deck.
 The depth would gradually increase following the slope.

 4. Dealing with Challenges Incrementally

 An architect-DIYer, lucky enough to work on my ideal home, I thought it was important to provide choices and options.
-The immense front yard with over a hundred rose bushes that former owners had lovingly cultivated possessed an amazing potential to be transformed into an outdoor enclave.
+The immense front yard with over a hundred rose bushes (if nothing else, former owners had lovingly cultivated) possessed an amazing potential to be transformed into an outdoor enclave.